Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior: NSDUH Application

-Our motivating example comes from the analysis of depression in adults from the National Survey on Drug Use and Health by \cite{10.1093/aje/kwae121}.
-The NSDUH is a nationally representative survey of the civilian, noninstitutionalized population aged 12 years or older residing within the United States.
-The multi-stage design stratifies states and regions within states, then takes a series of nested samples of increasing geographic resolution leading to the selection of individual dwelling units.
-The survey over-samples smaller population states and younger age groups \citep{CBHSQ2020} .
-The full example uses the public use files from 2015 through 2020, leading to about 236,000 adults.
-For ease of demonstration and reproducibility, we take each of the 42 unique groups defined by the intersection of race/ethnicity, gender, and sexual orientation and for those with more than 500 adults, we subsample 500 adults from each group.
+Our motivating example comes from the analysis of depression in adults from the National Survey on Drug Use and Health (NSDUH) by \cite{10.1093/aje/kwae121}.
+The NSDUH is a nationally representative survey of the civilian, non-institutionalized population aged 12 years or older residing within the United States.
+The multi-stage design stratifies states and regions within states, then takes a series of nested samples of increasing geographic resolution leading to the selection of individual dwelling units and up to two individuals within each.
+The survey over-samples smaller population states and younger age groups \citep{CBHSQ2020}.
+National level analyses across large age-ranges (such as all adults) will need to use the survey weights to mitigate bias due to differences in substance use and mental health rates across age groups and across states.
+The clustering of the sample by geographic areas (census block groups) and the sampling of up to two persons per household reduces the effective sample size of the design relative to a simple random sample.
+Together, the unequal selection probability and the clustering are non-ignorable features of the survey design.
+They should be included during analysis to mitigate bias and to obtain more accurate uncertainty quantification.

+The full example uses the public use files from 2015 through 2020, resulting in a sample size of about 236,000 adults.
+There are 42 unique groups defined by the intersection of race/ethnicity, gender, and sexual orientation.
+For analysis, we use past year depression status and a multi-level logistic regression \eqref{eq:logisticMM} with fixed effects as the main effects (race/ethnicity, gender, sexual orientation) and the random effects as the intersectional groups.
+Our focus of estimation and uncertainty adjustment will be on the model parameters.
+However, this will also impact derived quantities such as group-level estimates.
+In the full model of \cite{10.1093/aje/kwae121}, they also include age as a fixed effect to use in age-adjusted estimates.
+For ease of discussion we exclude age from our example analysis.

+We compare the unadjusted estimates (directly from pseudo-posterior) with the Yeo-Johnson (with prior curvature) adjustment approach.
+We compare results with fitting a posterior for each of the 100 replicate data sets and then taking the variance of the posterior means across replicates.
+Because this is computationally intensive (roughly 100 times slower), we first randomly subset the data.
+We subsample 500 adults from each of the 42 groups (taking all members of groups with fewer than 500 individuals).
 We then adjust the weights of each group to account for the sub-sampling.
-This leads to a sample of approximately 14,000 adults which still preserves the sample size of the smallest groups.
+This leads to a sample of approximately 14,000 adults while still preserving the sample size of the smallest groups (For a comparison of the unadjusted and YJ adjusted estimates for this subsample, see Appendix \ref{app:subsample}.
+See Appendix \ref{app:runtime} for approximate run times).

-For analysis we use the binary outcome (past year depression) and the multi-level logistic regression \eqref{eq:logisticMM} with fixed effects as the main effects (race/ethnicity, gender, sexual orientation) and the random effects as the intersectional groups (In the full model of \cite{10.1093/aje/kwae121}, they also include age as a fixed effect to use in age-adjusted estimates.
-For ease of interpretation we exclude age from our example analysis).